jeroennokia/SReXperts/docs/eda/beginner/virtual-networks.md

 In this exercise, we'll create a mix of bridge domains and routed interfaces that can all communicate with each other, regardless of whether their IP addresses are in the same subnet or not.
 The whole network connectivity design will be driven off of a single abstracted intent - **Virtual Network** - that will emit multiple sub-resources that we previously covered in parts [1](bridge-domains.md) and [2](routers.md).

-The diagram below depicts how a single high-level Virtual Network resource emits multiple sub-resources and through this orchestrates a creation of a composite service topology.
+The diagram below depicts how a single high-level Virtual Network resource emits multiple sub-resources, which together create a composite service topology.

 ```mermaid
 graph TB